-The barn door was built onsite out of 36-in. by 80-in. pine and hung with matte-black, top-mount hardware.
-It serves as a decor piece that compliments the chevron tile, and is fully functional, providing privacy for the office space.
+The barn door was built on site out of 36-in. by 80-in. pine and hung with matte-black top-mount hardware.
+It serves as a decor piece that complements the chevron tile, and is fully functional, providing privacy for the office space.

 Photos by Stephanie Russo, courtesy of Novoya Design + Construction

 If you have a kitchen project that might be of interest to our readers, please send a short description and images to [email protected].